Janooba/Unity-Easy-LoadingScreen/README.md

 `(string[]) Scene Name` : Array containing the string names of the scenes.

 `(bool) Is Additive` : Whether to load these new scenes additively.
-Should be set to true.
+If false, the first scene will load as a Single, but the rest will be additive.

 `(Action) On Loaded Callback` : Will be called when everything is done loading.